juandtap/juandtap/README.md

 # Juan Diego Tapia Vasquez

 Hello!
-I'm a technology enthusiast and a Computer Science Engineering student at Universidad Politécnica Salesiana.
+I am a technology enthusiast and a graduate of Computer Engineering at Universidad Politécnica Salesiana (Ecuador)

 ## Languages and Tools: